petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 * The Consumer Key to the [generated OAuth Key](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys_Fields)
 * The user name and password of a [SugarCRM administrative user](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys_Fields)

+After establishing the connection, gather some information about the SugarCRM

+### Gathering Information about the SugarCRM Object

 Before creating your Liferay object, ensure the SugarCRM object includes all desired fields.
 Define any missing fields before linking with Liferay object fields.

+In addition, use the SugarCRM API to inspect the object and its fields.
+You must obtain the following information in order to map your Liferay object to your SugarCRM object:

+* An [OAuth token](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/#Authentication) to make authenticated requests to the REST API
+* The [GET endpoint of the object](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/endpoints/module_get/#Overview) (known as a module in SugarCRM), to use as the object definition ERC in Liferay
+* Each field's name as returned by the object's GET API endpoint, to use as the ERC in the Liferay object's corresponding fields

 ## Configuring Your Liferay Instance